Baton twirling: History

 Baton practice, Manzanar War Relocation Center, 1943.
 Photographed by Ansel Adams.

 Baton twirling started in western Europe and Asia.
-The sport came to North America when Major Reuben Webster Millsaps created baton twirling during his establishment of Millsaps College in Mississippi after the US Civil War.

 Although many member countries have their national organizations, at the world level three governing bodies are recognized: the World Baton Twirling Federation (WBTF), the World Twirling Association (WTA), and The Global Alliance of National Baton Twirling & Majorette Associations (NBTA).
 The WBTF and NBTA host World Championships and the International Cup (WBTF), whereas the WTA continues to honor the sport's origins with additional events that the WBTF does not include.
 The WTA was founded in 1960, by champion baton twirler Victor Faber.

-The WBTF was founded in 1977.
+The WBTF was founded in 1979.
 Current member countries include Australia, Belgium, Brazil, Canada, Catalonia (Spain), Croatia, England, France, Germany, Hungary, Ireland, Italy, Japan, Netherlands, Norway, Philippines, Scotland, Seychelles, Slovenia, South Africa, Sweden, Switzerland, and the United States.

 Current member countries of the NBTA include Belgium, Bulgaria, Canada, Croatia, Czech Republic, England, France, Germany, the Netherlands, Ireland, Italy, Norway, Romania, Russia, Scotland, Slovakia, Slovenia, Spain, Switzerland, Ukraine, and the United States.
 Under consideration are: Australia, Estonia, Japan, Slovenia, and South Africa.

+In 2023 the WBTF and the NBTA Global Alliance began discussions aimed at forming one international federation for the sport.
+The two groups worked together to conduct events culminating in the first world championships of the International Baton Twirling Federation (IBTF) in 2023.